Photo Gallery Update: Sackville Lakes Park.

 Near the Chain Of Lakes trail system.

-It is easy to see why this area was chosen for such works, as it is a good high viewpoint of the surrounding region.
+When you visit, you’ll see for yourself that the area is a high viewpoint of the surrounding area.
+When you look around and explore further you’re sure to ponder your own theories.
 You’ll first see the foundation of an oddly shaped 5 sided structure.
 Further down you come to the roughly 3 foot high walls which stretch for about 200m.
 Higher up you’ll see some natural stone high points and large boulders.
 A stone staircase is built at the foot of one such area.

 All you need to do is stand on one of the large rocks to take in the view and you’ll see why it is an important location.
 Then you’ll be confronted with more questions; who, what, when and why?
 Oddly, there are no records of this large emplacement in any historical records.